After Placement of Dental Implants

 Wearing your Prosthesis

 Partial dentures, flippers, or full dentures, can be used immediately after surgery.
 Remember to bring them with you to the procedure so Drs.
-Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow or Semidey can make sure they fit properly following your surgery.
+Barbick, Hamilton, McCaskey, Watts, Yuan, Zastrow, Semidey or Godwin can make sure they fit properly following your surgery.